 We think there is much more the U.S. can learn from beyond our nation’s borders about preventing social isolation—both from countries where residents are happy and have thriving social connections, and countries that are still working to find solutions.

-On October 30, we will be announcing a call for proposals looking for the best ideas from around the world that address social isolation and promote positive, healthy connections.
-Projects we’re looking to fund might include, but are not limited to:
+On October 30, we announced a call for proposals looking for the best ideas from around the world that address social isolation and promote positive, healthy connections, such as:

-Pilot or demonstration trials in the U.S. of an intervention to address social isolation developed outside the United States.
+Pilot or demonstration trials in the U.S. of interventions to address social isolation developed outside the United States.

 Learning exchanges between U.S.-based and global investigators and/or communities to explore approaches to social isolation that may be implemented in the future.

-Evaluating a promising approach to social isolation developed abroad to learn how it might be adapted and implemented in the United States.
+Evaluation of promising approaches to social isolation developed abroad to learn how it might be adapted and implemented in the United States.

 A total of $2.5 million will be available for projects that are up to three years in duration.
 We want to hear from both U.S.-based organizations who want to adapt an overseas idea, and from international institutions with ideas that could be brought to the United States.